danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Maintenance

-As exciting as it is to work on new features, an effective team dedicates a certain percentage of time to maintenance activities.
+As exciting as it is to work on new features, an effective team dedicates a certain percentage of time to maintenance.
 This could include dealing with dependabot PRs, alerts from monitoring systems, deprecation warnings, library upgrades, and bug fixes.
 Otherwise things can get stale or stop working altogether, and make it difficult to keep moving the project forward.

 Some teams will set aside a certain part of the year for these activities.
 Another way is to regularly add these items to the ticketing system with a tag such as `Maintenance`, and then let developers know for every 3 or so features they work on, pick up a maintenance task.
+This would work out to roughly 25% of time spent on maintenance.
+Adjust as per your teams needs, as long as its not 0!

 ## Rotate Assignments

 On many teams, developers tend to become experts on the area of the application that they've worked on most.
 It could be based on interest, or just by co-incidence of the initial task assignments.
-What tends to happen is whenever new feature requests or bugs come up, they get assigned to the developer that's already most familiar with that area because it will be "faster" to get it done.
+Then when new feature requests or bugs come up, they get assigned to the developer that's already most familiar with that area because it will be "faster" to get it done.

 However, this speed is an illusion, or a trade-off between the short term and long term viability of the project.
 When the expert goes on an extended vacation or leaves to pursue another opportunity, progress slows down when development is needed in the area that only the expert was familiar with.